somasis/musl-wiki/functional-differences-from-glibc.md

 the intent is that the plain C locale's character set be thought of as "UTF-8, but processed byte-by-byte and without validation".

+## Default locale

+In the absence of the `LANG` and `LC_*` environment variables, POSIX leaves the default locale (used when `""` is passed to `setlocale`) implementation-defined.
+Under glibc versions at least up through 2.26, this default is `"C"`. musl on the other hand always uses `"C.UTF-8"` as the default.
+There has been discussion on the glibc side of possibly adopting the musl behavior here once the `"C.UTF-8"` locale is an established feature of glibc.

 ## UTF-8 definition

 musl uses the Unicode and modern ISO 10646 definition of UTF-8, which is a